cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 The credentials are dependent on the kind of the cloud and include all information needed for authenticate and use the cloud service.

-As the infromation is sensitive the file in .cloudmesh holding thsi information must be properly protected.
+As the infromation is sensitive the file in .cloudmesh holding this information must be properly protected.

 .. note:: We even have a project that encrypts the cloudmesh.yaml file, but it is not fully integrated yet.
           Future versions of cloudmesh will encrypt the information by default.